-With 338 speakers and 2000 attendees there was a lot to take in at the MOVE 2019 conference.
+With 338 speakers and 2000 attendees there was a lot to take in at the MOVE 2019 conference in February.
 A diverse and international group of firms, innovators and organisations discussed cross-modal transport solutions for the future.
 In fact, for many in the room that future is already here - albeit at an early stage or operating on a relatively limited scale.
 Mobility of the future 'today' includes electric bikes, autonomous cars, drones carrying up to 180kg loads, and everything imaginable in-between.
 There was a strong presence from the aviation sector, in the form of major aerospace players, new entrants and innovators: all of whom recognise air travel and transportation as an enduring feature of future urban mobility.

 Whether focussed on land or air-based transport common three themes emerged.